Words: Jonathan Wells

 And, finally, we’re not going to totally ignore time and place.
 If Bond makes a quip that wouldn’t get past HR today, we’ll likely take it as a product of the time.

 Understood?
-Well follow us down the gun barrel, then…
+Well, follow us down the gun barrel, then…

 In at number six, George Lazenby

-Lazenby may have looked the part, but he was more of a brawler than a refined gentleman spy, and we can never, never forgive the moment he turns to the camera and breaks the fourth wall after saying, “This never happened to the other fella.”
+Lazenby may have looked the part, but he was more of a brawler than a refined gentleman spy, and we can never, ever forgive the moment he turns to the camera and breaks the fourth wall after saying, “This never happened to the other fella.”
 Sacrilege.

 His best film: On Her Majesty’s Secret Service